-Use Basic Count or Percentage for key results where the data will come from one person.
+Once you’ve set your objective, it’s time to create key results.
+The default type of result is a Basic Count or Percentage.
+Use this type for key results where the data will come from one person.
 For example, Sales Revenue (from Jorge), Number of developers hired (from Alice) or Completion of the IT infrastructure overhaul (from Percy).

 When setting up a key result using basic count or percentage, first decide what you will be measuring.
-Type a description of the key result in the first field.
+Type your key result into the field and press enter.

-Next, decide whether the key result will be measured as a number, currency or percentage, and what the target for your key result will be.
+Set start and target values, and decide whether the key result will be measured as a number, currency or percentage.

 Select the interval at which you want the key result to be updated: every day, every week, every month or on a quarterly basis.

-- If you want to total all your updates to calculate and display how far along you are, select Total.
-For example, if your key result is Migrate 20 apps to the cloud, you can measure weekly migrations, and Workboard will add the weekly updates and display the total for the quarter.
+- If you want to total all your updates to calculate and display how far along you are, select Total of all entered values.
+For example, if your key result is Migrate 20 apps to the cloud, you can record 3 migrations in the first week, and 2 in the next week, the total progress will be 5.

-- Select Average when you want progress to be calculated as the average of your updates (including your starting value).
+- Select Average of all entered values when you want progress to be calculated as the average of your updates (including your starting value).
 For example, if your key result is Average response time to customers, you can measure weekly, and see the average for the quarter.